cobbler/terraform-provider-cobbler/docs/resources/system.md

 - **name_servers** (List of String) Name servers.
 - **name_servers_search** (List of String) Name server search settings.
 - **netboot_enabled** (Boolean) (Re)install this machine at next boot.
+- **next_server_v4** (String) The next_server_v4 option is used for DHCP/PXE as the IP of the TFTP server from which network boot files are downloaded.
+Usually, this will be the same IP as the server setting.
-- **next_server** (String) The next_server option is used for DHCP/PXE as the IP of the TFTP server from which network boot files are downloaded.
+- **next_server_v6** (String) The next_server_v6 option is used for DHCP/PXE as the IP of the TFTP server from which network boot files are downloaded.
 Usually, this will be the same IP as the server setting.
 - **owners** (List of String) Owners list for authz_ownership.
 - **power_address** (String) Power management address.
 - **power_id** (String) Usually a plug number or blade name if power type requires it.